MewsSystems/gitbook-connector-api/operations/loyaltyprograms.md

 ## Get all loyalty programs

-Returns all loyalty programs of the enterprise, possibly filtered by identifiers.
+Returns all loyalty programs of the enterprise (in the given activity state), optionally filtered by specific loyalty program identifiers or other filter parameters.
+Note this operation uses [Pagination](../guidelines/pagination.md).

 ### Request